Gabriel Reyes

-Gabriel Martelino Reyes (March 24, 1892 – October 10, 1952) was the 28th archbishop of Manila, and the first native Filipino to hold that post.
-He previously served as Archbishop of Cebu from 1934 to 1949, and then served as Archbishop of Manila from 1949 till his death in 1952.
+Gabriel Martelino Reyes (March 24, 1892 – October 10, 1952) was the 28th Archbishop of Manila, and the first native Filipino to hold that post.
+He previously served as Archbishop of Cebu from 1934 to 1949, and then served as Archbishop of Manila from 1949 until his death in 1952.

-Biography
+Biography and Early Ministry

-Gabriel M. Reyes was born on March 24, 1892, in Kalibo, (then a part of Capiz).
-He entered St. Vincent Ferrer Seminary in Jaro, Iloilo City at the age of 13, during the time of Bishop Frederick Rooker.
-He was ordained a priest, on March 27, 1915, by Dennis Joseph Dougherty, the then-bishop of the then-Diocese of Jaro.
-After ordination, Gabriel was immediately appointed coadjutor parish priest of the future cardinal at the Cathedral Parish of Jaro.
-After a few months Mons.
-Dougherty made him the parish priest of the cathedral.
+Gabriel M. Reyes was born on March 24, 1892, in Kalibo, Capiz.
+He entered St. Vincent Ferrer Seminary in Jaro, Iloilo at the age of 13, during the time of Bishop Frederick Rooker.
+He was ordained a priest on March 27, 1915, by Jaro Bishop Dennis Joseph Dougherty.
+After ordination, he was immediately appointed coadjutor parish priest, and later Parish Priest of the Jaro Cathedral.

 A few months later Gabriel was sent to a very challenging mission to Balasan, Iloilo, the farthest town of Iloilo up north.
 As the parish priest of this town, he covered sixteen small islands with neither roads, chapels nor convents but only ruins amidst an increasing number of Aglipayan and Protestant churches.

-In 1918, he was transferred to be the parish priest of Capiz, Capiz (now Roxas, Capiz).
-On July 20, 1920, he was chosen as the diocesan chancellor and secretary by the new bishop of Jaro, Mons.
+In 1918, he was transferred to be the parish priest of Capiz, Capiz.
+On July 20, 1920, he was chosen as the diocesan chancellor and secretary by the new bishop of Jaro, Msgr.
 James McClosky.
 He was also the parish priest of Santa Barbara, Iloilo.

-In 1927, he was named the vicar general of Jaro.
+In 1927, he was named the vicar general of Jaro, serving until his appointment to the episcopacy.